Occupied regions of Ukraine vote to join Russia in staged referendums

 Western leaders say the elections in Russian-occupied parts of Ukraine are also illegal under international law and that they will not accept the outcome.

-Ukrainian President Volodymyr Zelenskyy has vowed that Ukraine will never accept what he called "pseudo-referendums."
-Zelenskyy says residents of the occupied territories were forced at times at gunpoint to vote.
-He previously warned that if Moscow moved forward with the referendums, "it will foreclose every possibility of negotiations with Ukraine."
+Ukrainian President Volodymyr Zelenskyy has said his country will never accept what he called "pseudo-referendums" and that residents in the occupied territories were forced at times at gunpoint to vote.

+"This is an attempt to steal the territory of another state," Zelenskyy said in a remote address to the U.N.
+Security Council on Tuesday.
+"This is a very cynical attempt to force the male population in the occupied territory of Ukraine to mobilize into the Russian army in order to send them to fight against their own homelands."

+Russian Ambassador to the U.N.
+Vasily Nebenzya dismissed the speech as a P.R. stunt.

 Multiple Russian news outlets have reported that Putin will address his Federation Council, Russia's upper chamber of parliament, on Friday — a move widely interpreted as a chance for the Russian leader to celebrate the regions' "reunification" with Russia.